Darren542/1800_202210_BBY27/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Darren Luck, I'm excited about this project because it is culmination of what we have working towards in all are other classes.
+* Hi my name is Alex.
+I'm excited about this project because it is useful for co-op

 ## Technologies
 Technologies used for this project:
 * HTML, CSS